hphelion/documentation/moonshot/manage.administration-dashboard.setting-tab.md

 * <a href= "#Change Password"> Change Password</a>

-* <a href= "#About HP Cloud OS for Moonshot Administration Dashboard">About HP Cloud OS for Moonshot Administration Dashboard</a>
+* <a href= "#About HP Helion Cloud OS for Moonshot Administration Dashboard">About HP Helion Cloud OS for Moonshot Administration Dashboard</a>

 * <a href= #"Help">Help</a>